gretel/dynamo-autoscale/README.md

 ## RSpec Tests

-A rake task wraps the test suite to run for testing.
+A Rake task wraps the test suite to be run for testing.
 Please change the values in `config/dynamo-autoscale-test.yml` to reflect your credentials.
+Please remember to create the tables as specified, or change the configuration accordingly.
 Nothing else should be changed.
 Then, please execute

 ```
 $ bundle exec rake test